 The Fourth Industrial Revolution, sometimes called Industry 4.0 or 4IR, is the fourth major industrial stage and focuses on adding to the digital revolution.
-These point to emerging and disruptive technologies, such as artificial intelligence (AI), biotechnology, robotics, nanotechnology, quantum computing, the Internet of Things (IoT), autonomous vehicles, and 3D printing – these makes a bold impact in the future of port automation.
+These point to emerging and disruptive technologies, such as artificial intelligence (AI), biotechnology, robotics, nanotechnology, quantum computing, the Internet of Things (IoT), autonomous vehicles, and 3D printing – these make a bold impact in the future of port automation.

 Thanks to 4IR, the future of seaports are undergoing bold changes – technology evolving this way means a more loop-inclined or circular approach rather than linear.
 According to Arik Segal, founder, and CEO of socio-business communication company Conntix, 4IR allows for unique opportunities that may revolutionize people-to-people dialogue, further improving human communication and conflict resolution.
 What does this mean for some of the world’s largest and most important ports?